Distributionally Robust Planning with $\mathcal{L}_1$ Adaptive Control: Experiments

 \section{Experiments}

-We evaluate the proposed framework through simulations of trajectory tracking with dynamic obstacle avoidance, where the true system is subject to matched nonlinear uncertainties that are not captured by the planning model.
-We compare three methods: \emph{DR-MPC (Nominal)}, which plans under environmental uncertainty using the nominal model; \emph{DR-MPC (True Dynamics)}, which applies the same controller directly to the uncertain system without adaptation; and \emph{DR-MPC + $\mathcal{L}_1$ (proposed)}, which augments the planner with an $\mathcal{L}_1$-adaptive layer to compensate for model mismatch.\footnote{Additional experimental results, videos, and code are available at \href{https://github.com/astghikhakobyan-csie/L1-DRMPC}{https://github.com/astghikhakobyan-csie/L1-DRMPC}.}
+We evaluate the proposed framework through simulations of trajectory tracking with dynamic obstacle avoidance, where the true system is subject to nonlinear drift and diffusion uncertainties We compare three methods: \emph{DRP-Baseline (Nominal)}, which plans for the uncertainty-free nominal system operating in an uncertain environment and applies the baseline controller; \emph{DRP-Baseline (True Dynamics)}, which applies the same controller directly to the uncertain system without the \ellone augmentation; and \emph{\frameworkname \ (Proposed)}, which augments the planner with an \ellone-adaptive input to compensate for model uncertainties.\footnote{Additional experimental results, videos, and code are available at the \href{https://github.com/astghikhakobyan/DRP-L1AC}{project's codebase.}}